maaft/ent-interface-support/README.md

 ### allow additional mutatations for interfaces

-- **updateVehicle**: We can filter vehicles by their properties and update their fields
+- **updateVehicle**: We should be able to filter vehicles by their properties and update their fields (ignoring fields from Car,Plane)
-- **deleteVehicle**: We should be able to delete vehicles by filtering for their properties
+- **deleteVehicle**: We should be able to delete vehicles by filtering for their properties.
+When a Vehicle is deleted, the Car/Plane should also be deleted.
+But as its the same row, this shold be trivial.